 Near Wartrace in Bedford County, Tennessee — The American South (East South Central)

-Topics.
-This historical marker is listed in this topic list: Architecture.
-A significant historical year for this entry is 1835.
+Topics and series.
+This historical marker is listed in this topic list: War, US Civil.
+In addition, it is included in the Tennessee Historical Commission series list.
+A significant historical month for this entry is January 1863.

 Location.
-35° 31.821′ N, 86° 18.783′ W. Marker is near Wartrace, Tennessee, in Bedford County.
-Marker is on Potts Road 1.3 miles south of Tennessee Route 64, on the left when traveling south.
+35° 33.641′ N, 86° 17.386′ W. Marker is near Wartrace, Tennessee, in Bedford County.
+Marker is on Tennessee Route 64, half a mile west of Fairfield Pike, on the right when traveling west.
 Touch for map.
-Marker is at or near this postal address: 310 Potts Road, Wartrace TN 37183, United States of America.
+Marker is in this post office area: Wartrace TN 37183, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Beechwood Plantation (approx. 0.8 miles away); Strolling Jim (approx. 1.2 miles away); Andrew Jackson (approx. 1.2 miles away); Skirmish at Liberty Gap (approx. 1.2 miles away); "Dedicated to Those Brave & Gallant Soldiers in Butternut & Gray"! (approx. 1.2 miles away); Tullahoma Campaign (approx. 1.2 miles away); Wartrace Skirmish at Wartrace (approx. 1.4 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Valley Home (approx. 2˝ miles away); Beechwood Plantation (approx. 3.1 miles away); Skirmish at Liberty Gap (approx. 3.4 miles away); Tullahoma Campaign "Dedicated to Those Brave & Gallant Soldiers in Butternut & Gray"! (approx. 3.4 miles away); Andrew Jackson (approx. 3.4 miles away); Strolling Jim (approx. 3.4 miles away); Wartrace (approx. 3˝ miles away).
 Touch for a list and map of all markers in Wartrace.

 Credits.
-This page was last revised on May 1, 2021.
-It was originally submitted on May 1, 2021, by Duane Marsteller of Murfreesboro, Tennessee.
-This page has been viewed 20 times since then.
-Photos: 1, 2. submitted on May 1, 2021, by Duane Marsteller of Murfreesboro, Tennessee.
+This page was last revised on June 29, 2020.
+It was originally submitted on June 29, 2020, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.
+This page has been viewed 216 times since then and 52 times this year.
+Photos: 1, 2. submitted on June 29, 2020, by Duane and Tracy Marsteller of Murfreesboro, Tennessee. • Bernard Fisher was the editor who published this page.